Protected Cultural Heritage

 For whom and for what?

-Cultural Heritage Preservation Grants are intended for owners and managers of objects and collections that are registered as protected in the Register, within the meaning of the Heritage Act (Erfgoedwet).
+The Protected Cultural Heritage grant is intended for owners and managers of objects and collections that are registered as protected in the Register, within the meaning of the Heritage Act (Erfgoedwet).
 The grant can be used to fund the expenses associated with the care for and preservation of this cultural heritage:

 - Costs of active and passive conservation (prevention of decay through proper storage conditions).